 What it is: Jojoba oil is a golden liquid extracted from the nut of the Simmondsia Chinensis plant, a shrub that grows in California, Arizona and Mexico.
 It’s pronounced “ho-ho-ba”.

-Why it’s good for oily skin: out of all the oils out there, jojoba oil is the one that resembles sebum (skin’s natural moisturiser) most closely.
-This means that it can trick your skin into thinking it has already produced enough oil so it can finally stop pumping out an extra dose.
+Why it’s good for oily skin: Out of all the oils out there, jojoba oil is the one that resembles sebum (skin’s natural moisturiser) most closely.
+This means your skin naturally recognises it, reducing the risks of breakouts.

 3. Best For Anti-Aging: Rosehip Oil